Charles Sousa: Minister of Finance

 As Minister of Finance, Sousa had following agencies under his direction: Deposit Insurance Corporation of Ontario, Financial Services Commission of Ontario, Financial Services Tribunal, Liquor Control Board of Ontario, Ontario Electricity Financial Corporation, Ontario Financing Authority, Ontario Lottery and Gaming Corporation and the Ontario Securities Commission.

 Federal politics

 On November 5, 2022, it was announced that Sousa would run as the federal Liberal candidate in the Mississauga—Lakeshore by-election scheduled for December 12, 2022.
 The riding had been vacated earlier in the year following the resignation of Liberal MP Sven Spengemann in order to accept a position with the United Nations.
 Sousa comfortably won the election, defeating Conservative candidate Ron Chhinzer.
+He was re-elected in the 2025 federal election and was elected chair of the Canadian House of Commons Standing Committee on National Defence in the 45th Canadian Parliament.